-Savage Cabbage Ltd offer their expert advice on what dosage CBD users should be taking and answers other often asked questions, in this in-depth article
+Savage Cabbage Ltd offer their expert advice on what dosage of CBD users should be taking and answers other often asked questions, in this in-depth article

 There is no correct cannabidiol (CBD) dose, indeed, the optimal dose for the individual Consumer could depend on many factors, including CBD tolerance, body weight, the type of CBD product being taken, or its concentration.
 Basically, we are all different people with different needs with regards to the dosage of CBD, the method of finding your sweet spot is clearly a personal journey, using the guide below will and can help to establish this if you are using oil-based products.